rustformers/llm/crates/ggml/README.md

 tokens: `wh`, `ich`, `ile`, `o`, and `leach`?
 Choices such as these allow model-creators to tune the behavior and performance of their models.

-As described above, the model's [hyperparameters](#hyperparamaters) typically contains a value that specifies the number of tokens in the vocabulary.
-The vocabulary is encoded as a list of tokens, each of which includes an unsigned 32-bit integer that specifies the length of the token.
+As described above, the model's [hyperparameters](#hyperparameters) typically contains a value that specifies the number of tokens in the vocabulary.
+The vocabulary is encoded as a list of tokens, each of which includes a 32-bit integer that specifies the length of the token.
 Depending on the GGML version, the token may also include a 32-bit floating point score.

 [comment]: <> (I need help describing token-scoring)